semanticClimate/p/en/posts/oaweek_intro.md

+---
+title: Introduction to #semanticClimate
+date: 2022-10-22
+summary: Overview of the range of tools, content and activities
+author: Peter Murray-Rust
+tags:
+  - pdf
+  - xml
+---

 # OA Week 2022: Introduction to #semanticClimate

 We are really excited to offer #semanticClimate for OA week.
 It's a relatively new way of communicating complex topics and